-- b) Staff will not directly touch used needles/syringes that are being returned to the Needle Exchange sites. - Individual disposal units provided by the Needle Exchange program can be safely handled and can be put directly into a cardboard box provided by Environmental Control Services (ECS). - d) If clients return their needles and syringes in a container or package other than those recommended by the site, clients will be asked to deposit their container into a large biohazard container supplied by the health unit especially for the purpose of disposal of these needles. - e) Staff will not open sharps containers to reduce the possibility of injury. - f) Large sharps disposal containers must only be filled to 3/4 full.
+- d) Individual disposal units provided by the Needle Exchange program can be safely handled and can be put directly into a cardboard box provided by Environmental Control Services (ECS). - e) If clients return their needles and syringes in a container or package other than those recommended by the site, clients will be asked to deposit their container into a large biohazard container supplied by the health unit especially for the purpose of disposal of these needles. - f) Staff will not open sharps containers to reduce the possibility ofinjury. - g) Large sharps disposal containers must only be filled to 3/4 full.
 No attempt should be made to force or allow a client to force needles and syringes into a container.
-If in doubt, use an empty container. - g) Staff will visually count or estimate the number of needles and syringes returned, if possible, without opening the container, and will record this amount on the Needle Exchange Contact Log. - 1 Litre container holds 70 needles - 4 Litre container holds 400 needles - Pocket (personal) container holds 10 needles - 22L holds 2100 needles. - 68L Kiosk Liner holds 6000 needles
+If in doubt, use an empty container. - h) Staff will visually count or estimate the number of needles and syringes returned, if possible, without opening the container, and will record this amount on the Needle Exchange Contact Log. - 1 Litre container holds 70 needles - 4 Litre container holds 400 needles - Pocket (personal) container holds 10 needles - 22L holds 2100 needles - 68L Kiosk Liner holds 6000 needles